Jack Paar: The Tonight Show

 Paar often was unpredictable, emotional and principled.
 When network censors excised a joke about a "water closet" (toilet) from the show's February 10, 1960, broadcast tape before airtime without warning, Paar received national attention by walking off the program the following evening in protest, leaving announcer Hugh Downs to finish the show.
 Paar did not return until three weeks later after the network had apologized and permitted him to tell the joke.
 Paar found the everyday routine of planning a 105-minute program difficult to sustain for more than five years, and his weariness caused him to end his tenure as host.
 He later confided to fellow host Dick Cavett that leaving the program was the greatest mistake of his life.
 Paar's final show aired on March 29, 1962, during which he derided his enemies in the press, notably gossip columnists Walter Winchell and Dorothy Kilgallen.

 Near the end of the run of the show, Abel Green of Variety called Paar "the most vivid personality in TV since Milton Berle became Mister Television" and wrote that Paar was the first popular entertainer since the creators of Amos 'n' Andy to change the habits of a nation, influencing sales of TV sets for the bedroom.

+Robert F. Kennedy made a series of appearances on Parr's show in 1959 and 1960, during which he criticized Teamsters union president Jimmy Hoffa.
+Hoffa responded by suing the pair for libel, demanding $2.5 million.
+A district court declared the suit null and void.